makerdao/community/governance/polls/SparkLend Ethereum -  Adjust USDS DDM Parameters for Aave Lido Market - November 18, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to adjusting increasing the USDS DDM Maximum Debt Ceiling for the Aave Lido Market as described below:
+The community can vote in this poll to express support or opposition to adjusting the USDS DDM Maximum Debt Ceiling for the Aave Lido Market as described below:

 - Increase Aave Lido market DDM [Maximum Debt Ceiling (`line`)](https://sky-atlas.powerhouse.io/#A.3.4.1.5.1.1.3_Maximum_Debt_Ceiling_Definition-e4a0d8f1-4a01-46a7-b693-a94e7f4afc1a|57ea599773d45150b2632df9) by 100 million USDS from 100 million USDS to **200 million USDS**.